Tiger's Milk

-Tiger's Milk is a nutrition bar created and introduced in the 1960s by Plus Products owned by James and Arthur Ingoldsby.
+Tiger's Milk was a nutrition bar created and introduced in the 1960s by Plus Products owned by James and Arthur Ingoldsby.
 It was later acquired by Weider Nutrition in the 1980s.
 The brand is currently owned by McCormick & Company.

+Packaging dated from 1983 is part of the National Museum of American History's collection of objects, categorized within "Medicine and Science: Medicine" and described as a "nutritional product."

 In 2007, Tiger's Milk was named by the editors of American Way magazine as one of six "Most Edible" energy bars (of 30 taste-tested).

+In 2017, the Tiger's Milk brand was included in the transaction of McCormick & Company's purchase of RB Food that had previously been part of Reckitt Benckiser Group (Reckitt).

+Around 2020, the digital media company Neopangea was hired to overhaul the Tiger's Milk brand.
+The redesign included new packaging, visuals, and voice.